 A few years ago, the world of proxies was an awful lot simpler.
 There were basically two types – free and paid proxies and the choice was simple.
 Apart from he early years of the internet, free proxies have unfortunately become far too risky to use for anyone who wanted to do anything remotely serious.
 They became full of viruses, malware and often served as launching points for all sorts of criminal cyber attacks.
 True they weren’t all like that, but unfortunately it was difficult to sift out the safe proxies from the dangerous ones.

+So anyone sensible would look to buy proxies that are both secure and safe.
 The market for commercial proxies has meanwhile developed alongside the growth of the internet.
 The proxy server was initially mainly used in corporate or educational networks as an application gateway.
 This role was extended as more networks allowed access to the internet, which was initially quite rare.
 The proxy server offered a way to control, monitor and secure inbound and outbound traffic to the internet.
 Nowadays it’s fairly rare to find any company who don’t use a proxy to regulate internet access to their employees for example.

 Proxies outside the corporate world have taken a different route and become a pretty essential tool for all sorts of people and businesses.
 Primarily the role of the proxy has centered around privacy and hiding your true location.
 Basically the proxy sits in between you and the website or application you are visiting hiding both your identity and your location.